14Richa/14Richa.github.io/_posts/26-05-24-agenticai-monitoring-tool.md

 We barely scratched the surface in a single hackathon day.
 The natural next steps would be:

-- **Slack / Teams integration** — agent posts briefings directly to an on-call channel
+- **Teams integration** : agent posts briefings directly to an on-call channel
-- **Feedback loop** — engineers mark summaries as accurate/inaccurate, improving the agent over time
+- **Feedback loop** : engineers mark summaries as accurate/inaccurate, improving the agent over time
-- **Auto-escalation** — for critical alerts, the agent drafts a ticket or pages the right person automatically
+- **Auto-escalation** : for critical alerts, the agent drafts a ticket or pages the right person automatically
-- **Multi-source ingestion** — pulling from ManageEngine, Statseeker, and SD-WAN vManage simultaneously for a unified view across the network stack
+- **Multi-source ingestion** : pulling from ManageEngine, Statseeker, and SD-WAN vManage simultaneously for a unified view across the network stack

 ## The Bigger Picture

-What struck me most about this hackathon wasn't the technology — it was how quickly a small team could build something *genuinely useful* with Google ADK and Gemini.
+What struck me most about this hackathon wasn't the technology - it was how quickly a small team could build something *genuinely useful* with Google ADK and Gemini.

 We're at a point where the gap between "interesting demo" and "solves a real problem" is narrowing fast.
 Network alert triage is just one example.
-The same pattern — agent ingests noisy data, uses tools to gather context, reasons about root cause, surfaces a clear recommendation — applies to security operations, customer support, IT helpdesk, financial monitoring, and more.
+The same pattern - agent ingests noisy data, uses tools to gather context, reasons about root cause, surfaces a clear recommendation - applies to security operations, customer support, IT helpdesk, financial monitoring, and more.

 The agents aren't replacing the experts.
 They're doing the exhausting first pass so the experts can focus on the decisions that actually need human judgment.